 Who uses the Fab Lab?

 High school students use the lab during the school day as part of their elective science, art and industrial technology courses.
-The lab is also used to support the high school’s Project Lead The Way engineering courses, which have been implemented as part of the district’s new science, technology, engineering and math (STEM) focus.
+The lab is also used to support the high school’s Project Lead The Way engineering courses, which have been implemented as part of the district’s science, technology, engineering and math (STEM) focus.

 Why a Fab Lab?

 These laboratories are used as “application labs” where students have hands-on opportunities to apply what they have learned in their classes: art students can design and build sculptures, chemistry students can program and print 3D models of molecules, and math students can design and use lasers to create geometric shapes.

 Stillwater students gain valuable experience by combining their science, art and math knowledge with 21st century technology.
 Students are able to develop their critical thinking skills, expand their creativity, and collaborate with their peers while being introduced to hands-on experiences they will encounter in college, on the job and in life.